Automated Identity Threat Detection in Software

 - 5

-Software companies report that identity-related incidents directly correlate with 8-15% net revenue retention (NRR) impact in the affected customer cohort.
+The hit lands in net revenue retention: customers who receive a breach notification renew smaller, later, or not at all.
 Generic SIEM tools and static rule engines fail because they can't learn the behavioral baseline of legitimate identity activity in your specific CI/CD pipeline, your unique Jira-to-GitHub-to-Datadog deployment chain, or your sales team's CRM access patterns.

 - 6

-They generate alert fatigue - your security team ignores 92% of alerts - while missing the subtle, multi-step attacks that happen inside your normal operational noise.
+They generate alert fatigue - a queue your team learns to ignore - while missing the subtle, multi-step attacks that happen inside your normal operational noise.

 Automated Strategy